Asia policymakers spared Fed jolt, look to support shaky economies

 "I think we are relatively well cushioned," Chief Economic Adviser Arvind Subramanian said.

 (Additional reporting by Nathaniel Taplin in Shanghai, Xiaoyi Shao in Beijing, Leika Kihara in Tokyo, Karen Lema in Manila, and Rajesh Kumar Singh and Suvashree Dey Choudhury in New Delhi.
-Writing by Mark Bendeich and Nicholas Owen; Editing by Shri Navaratnam and Clarence Fernandez)
+Writing by Mark Bendeich and Nicholas Owen; Editing by Shri Navaratnam)